mohammadmolaeinia/pga-histogram-cdf-analysis/README.md

 ## Method Summary

+1. This project reads PGA values from a text file.
+2. computes all statistical measures from scratch using direct mathematical formulas.
-All statistics are implemented manually:
+3. The goal is to demonstrate a clear, formula-first implementation rather than calling library abstractions.
+So all statistics are implemented manually:

 - **Mean**: $\bar{x} = \frac{1}{n}\sum_{i=1}^{n} x_i$
 - **Range**: $R = x_{\max} - x_{\min}$